Toyota FA: First generation (1954)

 Introduced in February 1954, the original models were 4 or 4.5 t trucks (BA and FA respectively) on a 4150 mm wheelbase.
 Visible changes vis-a-vis the earlier BX and FX trucks were mainly limited to a new grille, but the 3878 cc F engine in the FA was upgraded, gaining ten horsepower for a total output of 105 PS at 3000 rpm.
 The BA's 3386 cc Type B engine still produced 85 PS at 3000 rpm.
 In March the 2.5 t BC model was added, followed by the F-engined FC in June.
 The BC and FC have a 3000 mm wheelbase and were often used as tractor units.

 The heavier FA sold very well in a changing Japanese trucking market which was moving to larger loads and greater distances.
 Accordingly, in September 1954 Toyota lengthened the FA's chassis and upgraded it to carry 5 tonnes, renaming it the FA5.
-The smaller BA and BC were discontinued in February and July 1956, being quetly succeded by the Toyota Stout.
+The smaller BA and BC were discontinued in February and July 1956.
 Also in February 1956, the FA5 was facelifted with a wider grille and equipped with a transmission with synchromesh on second through fourth gear (a first for the segment in Japan) and renamed the FA60.
 The new name did not reflect a change in payload, which remained at 5 t.
 Simultaneously, the lighter FC received similar changes, becoming the FC60 in the process.
 The FC60 became the FC70 in January 1958, reflecting an increased compression ratio and a power increase to 110 PS for the F engine.
 Along with a payload upgrade to 3 t it was renamed the FC80 in November 1959.
 This was kept in production until September 1964, when it was replaced by the second generation FC100.
 The FA60 became the FA70 in January 1958, with the same engine upgrade as for the FC70.
 The heavier part of the F-engined range was split into two in September 1959, with the FA80 and FA90 being built to handle 5 or 6 t respectively; these model codes were again maintained until the first generation was replaced.